-Compensation Key Elements Objective Base salary To provide a fixed amount of compensation which is positioned generally at the median of the competitive market for similar positions as well as individual skills, abilities and performance, which supports our compensation philosophy of attracting and retaining talented individuals.
-Performance-Based Cash Bonus (at risk) To motivate executives to achieve annual corporate financial goals as well as other annual senior executive team goals that strengthen the business and position the Company for longer term performance.
+Compensation Key Elements Objective Base salary To provide a fixed amount of compensation which is positioned generally at the median of the competitive market for similar positions, but that takes into account the individual skills, abilities and performance of each of our executives, which supports our compensation philosophy of attracting and retaining talented individuals.
+Performance-Based Cash Bonus (at risk) To motivate executives to achieve the Company's annual goals for financial performance, as well as achieve key annual goals that strengthen the business and position the Company for longer term performance.
 Target bonus percentages are positioned at the median of the competitive market for similar positions.
 Equity-Based Long-Term Incentives (at risk) To motivate long-term performance and align the interests of management and stockholders, which supports our compensation philosophy of rewarding long-term performance and sustained stockholder value creation in a way that attracts and retains talented executives.
-In general, long-term incentive opportunities vest over five years and are targeted so that when combined with salary and target bonus opportunity, total direct compensation is approximately at the median of the market.
+In general, long-term incentive opportunities vest pro rata over five years and are structured so that, when combined with salary and target bonus opportunity, total target direct compensation is approximately at the median of the market.

-For senior executives, including the named executive officers, the Company believes that variable compensation, such as performance-based cash bonuses and equity-based compensation, should be a higher percentage of total compensation than for other employees.
-The Company also believes that variable compensation relates most directly to the creation of stockholder value over time by providing strong incentives to achieve strategic and financial objectives, as well as serving as a form of compensation that will motivate and retain executives.
-In general, the total direct compensation mix for our Chief Executive Officer and our other named executive officers for 2015 is as follows:
+For our executives, including our named executive officers, we believe that variable compensation, such as performance-based cash bonuses and equity-based compensation with five-year vesting, should be a higher percentage of total compensation than for our other employees.
+We also believe that variable compensation relates most directly to the creation of long-term stockholder value by providing strong incentives to achieve strategic and financial objectives over time, as well as serving as a form of compensation that will motivate and retain executives.
+In general, the total direct compensation mix for our Chief Executive Officer and our other named executive officers for 2016 is as follows: